To Buy or Not to Buy? 10 Questions to Ask Yourself To Help You Shop More Sustainably

 1. Can I buy this second hand?

 We all love a brand new outfit rather than a second hand or pre-owned clothing which still has a stigma attached to it.
 We all are guilty of wanting the hottest look but do you ever think about the amount of textiles that end up in landfills?
 Humans produce approximately 14.3 million tons of textile waste every year out of which only 15% gets recycled.
 Unbelievable!
-Don’t you think it’s high time we go back to simpler times when hand-me-downs from siblings and neighbours was the way of life?
+Don’t you think it’s high time we go back to simpler times when hand-me-downs from siblings and neighbors was the way of life?
 I remember even sporting my mom’s teenage outfits when I was a school girl and I wore it with pride.
 So why not keep an eye out for those timeless pieces or just good condition second hand clothes that can be easily worn for some more years than just giving into mass produced fast fashion?
 We could definitely start from within the family itself, ask for hand-me-downs, go to value villages or thrift shops to pick up that rare fashionable piece.
 Give it a thought.

 2. Can I shop small?